thelolinator2000/flint-os-v3.2_dev-reupload/README.md

 ### 2. Login
 Flint OS will ask you for a login name and then a password.
 Before Flint OS for PC v0.3, the default username and password are both ```chronos```.
-In any later release of Flint OS for PC, we will not provide a default password for security reasons.
+If any later release of Flint OS was released for PC, they would not provide a default password for security reasons.